mgajda/less-arbitrary/towards-better-union.md

 ### Overlapping alternatives

-Crux of union type systems have been long dealing with conflicting types on the input.
+The essence of union type systems have long been dealing with the conflicting types providen in the input.

-Motivated by examples above, we want to also deal with conflicting alternative assignments.
+Motivated by the examples above, we also aim to address conflicting alternative assignments.

-It is apparent that examples 4. to 6. hint at more than one assignment:
+It is apparent that examples 4. to 6. hint at more than one
+assignment:

-5. Either a list of lists of values that are one of `Int`, `String`, or `null`, or a table that has the same (and predefined) type for each
+5. A set of lists of values that may correspond to `Int`, `String`, or `null`, or a table that has the same (and predefined) type for each values.

-6. Either a record of fixed names, or the mapping from hash to a single object type.
+6. A record of fixed names or the mapping from hash to a single object type.

 ### Counting observations

-How can we make sure that we have a right number of samples?
-This is another example:
+In this section, we discuss how to gather information about the number of samples supporting each alternative type constraint.
+To explain this, the other example can be considered:

 ``` {.json}
 {"samples":